Differences Between Acute Bronchitis and Pneumonia

 outlines some differences between acute bronchitis and pneumonia.
 There are

 variations in symptoms of both conditions, so if you think you might have

-pneumonia, always check with your health professional.
+pneumonia, always check with your doctor.

 Recommended Related to Lung Disease/Respiratory Problems